1951: Albert Guay

 Guay had intended the plane to explode over the St. Lawrence River, eliminating the forensic evidence, but a slight delay before takeoff laid the damning debris over the land.
 The flight’s entire complement of four crew and nineteen passengers — including three top executives of the Kennecott Utah Copper Corporation — perished.

 The crime had ample media attention both north and south of the Canada-U.S. border — flight still being something of a terrifying novelty for the general public.
-Guay’s purchase of life insurance for his wife on the day of the trip was not inculpatory, but a standard procedure for air travelers.
+Guay’s purchase of life insurance for his wife on the day of the trip was not especially inculpatory, but a standard procedure for air travelers.

 Guay’s last words caught the irony of his celebrity: “Au moins, je meurs célèbre” (”At least I die famous”).